Captain Cook (Blackadder): Plot

-When Melchett and Captain Darling arrive to inspect their work, Blackadder displays his own painting "War" in place of George's.
-The General rejects it; George tries to protest, but he and Baldrick are only to speak when given permission by Blackadder, which the Captain refuses to grant.
-The next painting, Baldrick's "My Family and Other Animals", depicts vomit and is also rejected by Melchett.
+When Melchett and Captain Darling arrive to inspect their work, Blackadder displays his own painting, "War", in place of George's.
+The General rejects it; George tries to protest, but he and Baldrick are only to speak when given permission by Blackadder, which he refuses to grant.
+The next painting, Baldrick's "My Family and Other Animals", resembles vomit and is also rejected by Melchett.
 Blackadder proceeds to take credit for George's painting, earning himself the position of war artist.

 Melchett then reveals that the King and Country cover story was just a ploy: instead of Paris, the chosen artist will in fact go into No-Man's Land and draw the enemy positions.
 With debatable help from George and Baldrick, he returns with a sketch illustrating immense but fictional enemy defensive capabilities, including a large number of elephants.
 Darling and Blackadder suggest that the push should be cancelled.
-Melchett responds by saying that would be exactly what the enemy would expect and therefore what they will not do, in order to make the Germans think that the British intelligence is rotten.
-Melchett orders the attack anyway, which Blackadder, George and Baldrick avoid by dressing up as Italian chefs and substituting themselves for Melchett's chef.
-After serving Baldrick's vile cuisine to Melchett and Darling, the three escape back to the trenches, where Blackadder asks Baldrick how he managed "to get so much custard out of such a small cat".
+Melchett responds by saying that would be exactly what the enemy would expect and therefore what they will not do, in order to make the Germans think that the British intelligence is "rotten".
+Melchett orders the advance anyway, which Blackadder, George and Baldrick avoid by dressing up as Italian chefs and substituting themselves for Melchett's chef.
+After serving Baldrick's vile cuisine to Melchett and Darling, the trio escape back to the trenches, where Blackadder asks Baldrick how he managed "to get so much custard out of such a small cat".

+Quote

+A popular quote from the "Captain Cook" episode is as follows:George: Oh, sir, just one thing... if we should happen to tread on a mine, what should we do?

+Blackadder: Well, normal procedure, Lieutenant, is to jump 200 feet into the air and scatter oneself over a wide area.